 No, MOCWC does not accept any insurance.
 But, you may be able to utilize your insurance benefits by asking your insurance company if you have “out of network benefits”.
-This means that you pay for the full session fee up front and your therapist can provide you with the necessary paperwork for you to submit to your insurance company for reimbursement.
+This means that you pay for the full session fee up front and your therapist can provide you with the necessary paperwork for you to submit to your insurance company for reimbursement (this is called a superbill).
 The amount reimbursed varies my every insurance plan and every insurance provider.
 We suggest that you call your insurance company directly and find out what options are available to your specific plan for out of network benefits.

 MOCWC does not accept insurance because of issues surrounding privacy, control and medical diagnosis.
 Insurance companies limit and monitor the amount of sessions a client is able to have, they dictate how a therapist is able to work with a client and require a medical diagnosis (which becomes a permanent part of your medical record).
 Ethically speaking, insurance companies require diagnosing client’s with a mental disorder to continue treatment.
 This becomes very concerning for a therapist because most of our clients are not deserving of such a label.
 Confidentiality is also weakened as insurance companies have access to client notes and records upon demand.
 For those reasons, MOCWC has chosen not to accept insurance and to leave those decisions up to our client’s personal discretion.